Samuel Silvera

-Samuel Silvera (born 25 October 2000) is a professional soccer player who plays as a winger for club Middlesbrough.
-Born in England, he made five appearances for the Australia national team.
+Samuel Miles Silvera (born 25 October 2000) is a professional football player who plays as a winger for club Milton Keynes Dons.
+Born in England, he represents the Australia national team.

 Early life

 Born in London, Silvera grew up and started his soccer career in Australia.
 He is of Jamaican descent through his father.
 He holds dual citizenship with Australia and the United Kingdom.

 Club career

 Western Sydney Wanderers (NPL)

 In 2017 while competing in the U20s NPL NSW 2 for Western Sydney Wanderers, Silvera was honoured as the Wanderers U20 Player of the Year.

 Central Coast Mariners

 Silvera left the Wanderers at the end of the 2018/19 season to take up a one-year scholarship from the TAG Foundation with the Central Coast Mariners after an initial trial period with the club.
 On 31 July 2019, Silvera made his professional debut in a Round of 32 FFA Cup clash against Maitland, playing the full 90 minutes and providing an assist for Michael McGlinchey's second goal.
 He scored his first professional goal in Central Coast's 2–2 draw with Brisbane Roar in the Round of 16 of the FFA Cup on 28 August 2019, scoring their second goal as they went on to win the game 4–2 on penalties.
 Following an encouraging pre-season, Silvera agreed to a new three-year deal with the Mariners, tying him to the club until 2022.
 He went on trial with Los Angeles FC of Major League Soccer at the start of the 2020 season.